rfruesmer/module-structure/README.md

 # Module Structure

-Creates levelized structure maps from ECMAScript, TypeScript and AMD dependencies - inspired by <a href="https://structure101.com/blog/2011/03/introducing-levelized-structure-maps-lsm/">structure101's Levelized Structure Maps</a>.
+Creates levelized structure maps from ECMAScript, TypeScript and AMD dependencies - inspired by Structure101's Levelized Structure Maps.

-Generated structure maps may be directly displayed in default browser or saved as JSON files.
+Generated structure maps can be directly displayed in default browser or saved as JSON files.

 ## Installation